SelinaMeyer/GLoHBCD/README.md

 scrapy crawl AbnehmenOhneOp -O abnehmenOhneOp.json scrapy crawl PsychoTherapie -O psychoTherapie.json

-you will get two json-files.
-Which can be processed and mapped to corresponding annotations in the Preprocessing.ipynb.
-In addition to the complete dataset, the Preprocessing.ipynb also produces all files later needed for machine learning experiments.
+you will get two json-files, which can be processed and mapped to corresponding annotations in the Preprocessing.ipynb.
+In addition to the complete dataset, the Preprocessing.ipynb also produces all files later needed for the machine learning experiments.

 ## What do the labels mean?